-9 If such a shock is perceived as a loss that places them below the reference point.
+&lt;sup>9 If such a shock is perceived as a loss that places them below the reference point.

-H1) Relative risk aversion is associated with a higher probability and a higher intensity of adoption of DT and LM maize and the opposite for OIMP maize.

-H2) Loss aversion is associated with a higher probability of DT maize adoption and a lower probability of OIMP maize adoption.

-H3) Subjective overweighting of low probabilities is associated with less adoption of OIMP maize and of fertilizer on OIMP and local maize.

-H4) Shock exposure in the form of droughts in previous years is associated with increased adoption of DT maize and dis-adoption of LM maize10.

-H5) Access to subsidized inputs enhances adoption of DT maize and intensity of fertilizer use for all types of maize11.
+- H2) Loss aversion is associated with a higher probability of DT maize adoption and a lower probability of OIMP maize adoption. - H3) Subjective overweighting of low probability extreme events is associated with less adoption of OIMP maize and of fertilizer on OIMP and local maize (assuming fertilizer is risk complementary). - H4) Shock exposure in the form of droughts in previous years is associated with increased adoption of DT maize and dis-adoption of LM maize. - H5) Access to subsidized inputs enhances adoption of DT maize and intensity of fertilizer use for all types of maize.